 Creating A Drug-Free Culture For Youth

 Teaching children that it’s wrong to rely on drugs for achievement or mood modification is going to involve getting all the young people currently using drugs off them totally.
 Some of these people will need rehabilitation in order to stop.
-Many others will need drug education to teach them clearly enough why drug use is damaging.
-If they feel compelled to illicitly acquire these drugs, or to lie to medical personnel about their reasons for needing them, they will need to get a firm grasp on the rationale behind staying sober.
-It is likely to take a clear understanding of the value of a drug-free life to shift a student’s viewpoint over to a desire to face life sober.
+Many others will need education that teaches them clearly why drug use is damaging.
+If they feel compelled to illicitly acquire these drugs or to lie to medical personnel about their reasons for needing them, they will need to get a firm grasp on the rationale behind staying sober.
+It is likely to take a clear understanding of the value of a drug-free life to shift a student’s viewpoint over to a desire to live life sober.

-Around the world, there are tens of thousands of drug rehab meetings.
-It’s possible to find drug rehab meetings in almost any small town, at almost any time of the day or night.
+Around the world, there are tens of thousands of 12 step meetings.
+It’s possible to find 12 step meetings in almost any small town, at almost any time of the day or night.
 Some people find that these meetings bring them success, but other people need much more intensive help.

 When a person starts being addicted very early or when they spend many years being addicted, they can lose the social skills required to interact with others.
-They could attend drug rehab meetings for years without coming to grips with their own issues.
-That’s why the Narconon drug and alcohol rehabilitation program does not rely on this type of meeting.
-Every step of the Narconon program is calculated and designed to address a specific aspect of addiction.
+They could attend meetings for years without fully addressing both the physical and mental aspects of their addiction.
+That’s why the Narconon drug and alcohol rehabilitation program does not use such meetings.
+Every step of the Narconon program is designed to address each aspect of addiction.

-Over forty-five years, the Narconon program has built up an impressive history of helping the addicted leave the habit and the damage behind.
-Seven out of ten Narconon graduates go on to build sober lives for themselves after they go home.
-Find out more about this unique program by calling 1-800-775-8750 today.
+Over fifty years, the Narconon program has built up an impressive history of helping the addicted leave the habit and the damage behind.
+Find out more about this unique program by contacting us today.